 - “And I will grant wonders in the sky above and signs on the earth below,” Acts 2:19

-So it is clear that miracles like the countless miracles that Jesus performed where being performed by his apostles (followers and imitators) after his resurrection.
+So, it is clear that miracles like the countless miracles that Jesus performed were being performed by his apostles (followers and imitators) after his resurrection.

 First a miracle is a wonderful unexpected supernatural event attributed to divine intervention.
 It is a perceptible interruption of the laws of nature It is above, contrary to, and outside nature.
 It is when the impossible happens.